Perfect Day / Albert Camus

 Albert Camus (Flashback to Thursday, 1 June 2006)

-Totally effing knackered!
+Lewes Garret.
+10.14pm.
+Totally knackered!
 I have driven 370 miles today and been at the wheel for more than eight hours, in between working frenetically in bright Welsh mountain sunshine and heat.
-I loved the drive there from the Leamington Garret – you could see the Brecon Beacons from about 50 miles away, and, motoring westward, the landscape became more and more beautiful.
-I stopped for breakfast at a garage cafe straight out of the 1950s.
-Forget Little Chef, this was the Real McCoy.

 To my amazement she said: 'I did my dissertation on Albert Camus while studying history in France.'
 Coincidence piles on coincidence.
 Extraordinary!

-I am not ready but, tired as I am, I have been trying to fix up the blog, and put up a poem by me and one by Byron.
-Byron is my hero; Byron my spiritual friend (see: Byronic.
+I am not ready but, tired as I am, I have been trying to fix up the blog, and put up a poem by me, and one by Byron.

 Labels: Albert Camus, Brecon Beacons, Byron, France, Game Boy, Hastings, history, Kodak, Leamington Spa, Lewes, OAP, Oxford, photography, poetry, Victor Meldrew